mmistakes/minimal-mistakes/_drafts/2023-06-01-functional-error-handling-in-kotlin-part-2.md

 }
 ```

-This time, we'll change a little the main workflow of the example.
+This time, we'll change the example's main workflow.
 We'll use a `NoSuchElementException` to signal the job with the given `jobId` is not present in the database.
-We used the `ensureNotNull` function to check if a nullable value is not null and apply.
-In case of the scope defined in the `result` DSL, the function short-circuit the execution with a `Result` containing the given exception as a failure.
+We used the `ensureNotNull` function to check and apply if a nullable value is not null and apply.
+In the case of the scope defined in the `result` DSL, the function short-circuits the execution with a `Result` containing the given exception as a failure.

 Let's change the `main` function to use the new `getSalaryGapWithMax3` function: